UniMath/agda-unimath/src/modal-type-theory/crisp-identity-types.lagda.md

   (@♭ y : A) (@♭ p : a ＝ y) → C y p
 weak-crisp-ind-Id C b _ refl = b

 -- TODO: this is how the principle is stated in Shu15.
-It can be proved with `pointwise-♯` (except for the universe level part if we assume `--level-universe`) module _
+It can be proved with `pointwise-♯` (except for the universe level part) module _
   {@♭ l1 l2 : Level} {@♭ A : UU l1}
   (@♭ C : (@♭ x y : A) → @♭ (x ＝ y) → UU l2)